top of page

 The Jewish Bible is called the Tanakh.

-The Torah is the same as the first five books of the Protestant Old Testament.
+The Torah is the same as the first five books of the Protestant Old Testament, called the

 It is believed that Moses either wrote the first five books or directed their writing.